teamosis/gethugothemes-documentation/content/guide.md

 1. **Assets:** This folder contains theme `scss/css` and `js` files.
 If your theme has `scss` included, that means you have some inner files, which is showing in the file structure.
 This folder has _**sources files**_.

-{{< notice warning >}}You must need `hugo-extended` version for compile `scss` files.{{</ notice >}}

    * `_variable.scss`: You can find all the variables for color and font which is using your theme.
-{{< notice tip >}}You can change your theme color from `_variable.scss` file.{{</ notice >}}

    * `typography.scss`: You can change the font family, font-weight, and font size from this file.
-{{< notice tip >}}You can change your theme font from `_typography.scss` file.{{</ notice >}}

-* js folder contains the main javascript file, which is important for running your theme.

 2. **exampleSite:** This folder contains an example site for your downloaded theme.
 You can change everything according to your necessity.

    * `content`: This is the folder that has all the content for your site. you can create, duplicate, or delete a page from this folder.

    * `data`: This folder mainly contains global data.

    * `i18n`: This folder is only available with a multilingual theme, that's because this folder contains the multiple language translations for your site.

    * `resources`: This folder has the compiled CSS.

    * `scripts`: This folder contains node scripts that helps to structure your project, clear modules cache, and other things.

    * `static`: This folder has all the static files like images, videos, or other files that don't need to compile.

    * `config.toml`: This is the main configuration file for your site.
 You can configure your site from this file.

 3. **layouts:** This folder contains all the layout for multiple pages. `index.html` layout is for homepage. `_default` folder has 2 files, which is mainly used for blog page.
 This folder also has _**sources files**_.

 4. **static:** This folder contains third-party plugins like bootstrap, jquery, and other plugins that are necessary for your theme.
 You have seen one more `static` folder in the `exampleSite` folder.
 This static folder is for the user, who wants to change the site/theme images. and this static folder is for developers.

-5. **netlify.toml:** This file is for deploying your site with netlify.

 ### What are the source, compiled, and static files?